OceanDynamicsUConn/GroupManual/README.md

 Cesar checks his e-mail only three times a day (early morning, mid-day, and late afternoon).
 For any urgent matter that require his immediate attention, please call his office or his personal phone.

 You are not expected to check your e-mail or slack very often.
-In fact, Cesar recommends that you develop healthy and productive e-mail and slack habits, which involve NOT working with your inbox open and de-activating any notifications (the kind of work we do require concentration).
+In fact, Cesar recommends that you develop healthy and productive e-mail and slack habits, which involve NOT working with your inbox open and de-activating any notifications (the kind of work we do requires concentration).
 If you are working remotely, we will need a phone number to reach you if something urgent comes up.

 ## Physical and mental health